martin-stoehr/ase-devel/share/python-ase/doc/tutorials/eos/eos.rst

 This will write a trajectory file containing five configurations of FCC silver for five different lattice constans.
-Now, analyse the result with the :class:`~ase.utils.eos.EquationOfState` class and this
+Now, analyse the result with the :class:`~ase.eos.EquationOfState` class and this
 script:

 .. literalinclude:: eos2.py

 |eos|

-A quicker way to do this analysis, is to use the :mod:`gui` tool:
+A quicker way to do this analysis, is to use the :mod:`ase.gui` tool:

 .. highlight:: bash

 ::

-  $ ase-gui Ag.traj
+    $ ase gui Ag.traj

 And then choose :menuselection:`Tools --> Bulk modulus`.